rachellombardi/ACE-wordfreq/README.md

-# ACE Consortium Wordcount Tutorial for Submitting Multiple Jobs
+# 2022 ACE Consortium Meeting Wordcount Tutorial for Submitting Multiple Jobs

 Imagine you have a collection of books or texts, and you want to analyze how word usage varies from book to book or author to author.